safing/web/_podcasts/2021-02-02-the-giants-new-face.md

 summary: "
 <p>The Portmaster privacy app is one giant of a machine.
 But up until recently, most of its powers were not really usable.
 The features were either invisible or hidden behind a clunky old User Interface.</p>

 <p>That is where Patrick comes along, who took charge of completely modernizing the Portmaster's User Interface.
-There is a lot to unravel here as Patrick gives us a good look at how it was when joining Safing, how he felt when receiving this monumental task and how it was to work with Luke, the designer.</p>
+There is a lot to unravel here as Patrick gives us a good look at how it was to join Safing, how he felt when receiving this monumental task and how it was to work alongside Luke, the designer.</p>

 <h4>Show Notes</h4>